-Ambulatory Phlebectomy in Atlanta (Buckhead) and Valdosta, GA
+Ambulatory Phlebectomy in Atlanta (Buckhead) & Valdosta, GA

 Ambulatory phlebectomy, also known as stab avulsion or microphlebectomy, is an outpatient procedure that removes diseased veins through small incisions made in the skin of the leg.
 This process involves minor scalpel cuts that close without stitches.
 Pain control is possible through light sedation and local anesthetic.